chewern/react-vscode-git/README.md

 6. In VS Code terminal, go into the new project folder, type `npm start` and you should see your computer's default browser opening a new tab to display the boilerplate React.JS web page.
 7. You can delete the unnecessary boilerplate files within the src sub-folder and start coding for your project.
-I have included the barebone react.js [src sub-folder](./src) in this repository.
+I have included the barebone program files in [src sub-folder](./src).

+## Working with Git
-Check that .git is auto-created in the project folder by VS Code.
+1. Check that .git is auto-created in the project folder by VS Code.
 If .git is not found then type in terminal (within the project folder) "git init" to initialize git for the project.
 Alternatively, ensure that git is activated within VS Code.